FloranDev2/ItB-MechDivers/README.md

 ## Versions

+### v1.1.3
+Some attempts to fix the continue bug.
+I hope it's enough.

 ### v1.1.2
 Added more bots to the achievement: mostly deployable bots, but also mission bots.
 Cleaned up unused image files.